bldl/js-proposals/README.md

 Run apiCall.py in each stage.

 Finished:
-`python -m Finished.extractFromApiResponse` then run sendToObsidian.py in /Finished
+`python -m Stage_4.extractFromApiResponse` then run sendToObsidian.py in /Stage_4

 Inactive:
 `python -m Inactive.extractFromApiResponse` then run sendToObsidian.py in /Inactive